bmorcelli/M5Stick-Launcher/README.md

     <img src="https://github.com/bmorcelli/M5Stick-Launcher/blob/main/M5Launcher.png?raw=true">  <img src="https://github.com/bmorcelli/M5Stick-Launcher/blob/main/New Launcher.jpg?raw=true" width="240" height="135">
 </p>

-## With M5Launcher you'll be able to:
+## With Launcher you'll be able to:
 ### *OTA* OTA Update
 - Install binaries from M5Burner repository (yes, online, without the need of a USB Cable)
 - Install binaries from a WebUI, that you can start from CFG option, installing binaries you have on your computer or smartphone